WolframResearch/LibraryLinkUtilities/docs/modules/wstp.rst

 LibraryLink allows a LinkObject to be passed as an argument which may then exchange data between your library and the Kernel using
 Wolfram Symbolic Transfer Protocol (**WSTP**, also known as **MathLink**).
 The original WSTP API is in old C style with error codes, macros, manual memory management, etc.
-LLU provides a wrapper for the LinkObject called `WSStream`.
+LLU provides a wrapper for the LinkObject called ``WSStream``.

-`WSStream` is actually a class template parameterized by the default encoding to be used for strings, but for the sake of clarity, the template parameter is skipped in the remainder of this text.
+``WSStream`` is actually a class template in the namespace ``LLU`` parameterized by the default encodings to be used for strings, but for the sake of clarity, both the template parameters and the namespace are skipped in the remainder of this text.

 Main features